k8scenario/k8scenario.github.io/CREATING_SCENARII.md

 export K8SCENARIO_BINARY=k8scenario
 ```

-If you only need to build you local copy, you can keep these default values.
+If you only need to build your local copy, you can keep these default values.

 # Instructions for creating new scenarii for the k8scenario tool

+## TEMPLATE files

+Some examples files are provided under SCENARII/TEMPLATE.

+These files can be used as the basis for new scenarii.

+## 1.create_deploy.yaml

+An example yaml file for creating a deployment

+## functions.rc

+Contains bash utility functions to be used in SETUP_SCENARIO.sh, CHECK_SCENARIO.sh, EXCLUDE_FIX_SCENARIO.sh scripts

+## SETUP_SCENARIO.sh

+An example SETUP script

+## CHECK_SCENARIO.sh

+An example CHECK script to verify when a task/fix is completed

+## EXCLUDE_SOLUTION.txt

+For documentation only - not included in zip files

+## HINTS.txt
+Not used: could be the basis of extra hints - make notes here

+## INSTRUCTIONS.txt
+Instructions to be shown at start of scenario, and periodically

+## TAGS.txt

+Not currently used: Indicate subject/resources involved in this scenario

+## QUIZ.txt

+Not currently used: will be basis of quiz questions

+## QUESTION.txt

+TO be done

+## Scenario zip files

 A scenario is a zip file, to be downloaded by the k8scenario tool.

 The source for scenarii are kept in the https://github.com/k8scenario/k8scenario repo, under the SCENARII folder.

+Scenarii are each of one of the following types:
+- tasks: You are told "*what to do*" and the tool detects when you have succeeded
+- fix: You are told about an application problem and the tool detects when you have successfully fixed the problem
+- [**not implemented**] question: you to recuperate some value from the platform/app, and will detect if you reply correctly or not
+- [**not implemented**] quiz:

-An example is "scenario0" which is a basic "hello world" type of scenario which is typically demonstrated to participants at the beginning of the workshop.
+An example is "scenario0" which is a basic "hello world" 'task' scenario which is typically demonstrated to participants at the beginning of the workshop.

-Note that the tool looks for check.sh, INSTRUCTIONS.txt and any *yaml* files (file names ending in .yaml or .yml - case insensitive)
+Scenario are stored in the repo under SCENARII, e.g. under SCENARII/scenario0.

+The script *update_scenarii.sh* is used to create zip files and upload them to the github repository.

+Note:
+- The zip files include the files in the scenario directory, except for files whose names begin with '*EXCLUDE_*'

+The tool will download the zip for the selected scenario and interpret the files there:
+- To setup the scenario
+  - It will "*kubectl apply*" any yaml files (.yml/.yaml)
+  - If present, the tool will execute file "*SETUP_SCENARIO.sh*" before (with option --pre-yaml) and after (--post-yaml) applying the yaml files

+- When running the scenario
+  - Periodically show the contents of *INSTRUCTIONS.txt* to describe the task/fix
+  - The tool will execute file "*CHECK_SCENARIO.sh*" to check the scenario
+  - If this returns exit code 0 the scenario is deemed to be fixed

+- Some other files exist in the zip which are not currently used:
+  - CHALLENGE_TYPE.txt: specifies if a *task*, *fix* (LATER: *quiz*, *question*)
+  - TAGS.txt: specifies tags applied to scenarii such as *Pods*, *Deployments* etc ...

+Files which are present in the scenarii but excluded from the zip are
+- EXCLUDE_SOLUTION.txt:    A ("*secret*") description of the scenario
+- EXCLUDE_FIX_SCENARIO.sh  A script to fix the scenario (for *regression testing*, and for reference)

 These are the *source* files for scenario0.
 ```bash
 > ls -altr SCENARII/scenario0/
 total 4